 The other fields that make up the failure report are the Failure Date, the date/time when the failure occurred, a short and long description Remarks field, and the Remark Date, the date/time you made the failure report remark.

-There are a couple of settings in the Organizations application that effects failure reporting.
+There are a couple of settings in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application that effects failure reporting.
 In Work Order Options and the dialog for Work Type you can determine whether a Failure Prompt occurs while completing or closing a work order.
 A warning is displayed if no failure report has been made for the work order if its work type has the Failure Prompt setting.
 A failure report exists if there is a Problem Code.

 In Other Organization Options there is a section Display Duplicate Problem Warning with fields for ‘On Asset’ and ‘On Location’.
-If the combination of Location and Problem Code exists on an open work order then the dialog Duplicate Problem will be displayed, similarly if another open work order exists for the same Asset and Problem Code.
+If the combination of A physical place where assets exist and where work can be performed.
+More and Problem Code exists on an open work order then the dialog Duplicate Problem will be displayed, similarly if another open work order exists for the same Asset and Problem Code.
 When the dialog opens you have the opportunity to relate the current work order with another work order which should allow you to cancel the work order if it has been found to be a duplicate.

 Failure Reporting is possible also on the Incident and Problem applications, where they work the same way as for work orders.
 On the TICKETS object the cause and remedy codes are stored in persistent fields, FR1CODE and FR2CODE, making it easier to use them in reports.
 On the WORKORDER object they are unfortunately non-persistent fields, requiring a subquery to be made on the FAILUREREPORT table.